jamesshore/ergotest/docs/reporting_api.md

 ### Customizing error rendering

 Test result rendering, including `TestCaseResult` and `TestRenderer`, have a big limitation: they don't allow you to customize how assertion failures and other errors are displayed.
-You can call [testRenderer.renderAsMultipleLines()](#testrendererrenderasmultiplelines) to render a failed test result, or call [TestCaseResult.errorRender](automation_api.md#testcaseresulterrorrender) for the low-level error rendering, but both of them are limited to giving you a pre-rendered result.
+You can call [testRenderer.renderAsMultipleLines()](#testrendererrenderasmultiplelines) or [TestCaseResult.errorRender](automation_api.md#testcaseresulterrorrender), but both of them are limited to giving you a pre-rendered result.
 They don't give you access to the error object itself.

-That's because Ergotest runs its tests in a worker process, by default, and serializing errors across the process boundary results in data loss in certain edge case situations.
+That's because Ergotest runs its tests in a worker process, by default, and serializing errors across the process boundary can result in data loss.
 As a result, errors have to be handled inside the worker process.

 To do so, create a module that exports a `renderError()` function.
-It needs to have the following signature:
+It needs to have a signature matching the [RenderErrorFn](automation_api.md#rendererrorfn) type:

 * `renderError(names: string[], error: unknown, mark: TestMarkValue, filename?: string): unknown;`
 * _names:_ Same as [testCaseResult.name](automation_api.md#testcaseresultname).